 We may disclose personal data to agencies, courts and other authorities in Switzerland and abroad if we are legally obliged or entitled to make such disclosures or if it appears necessary to protect our interests, or in the performance of the Services.
 These authorities act as separate controllers.

-Other persons If you are a customer of our CYBERCRIME COMPLAINT™ Services, you understand that you are directing us to make disclosures of your data as necessary to any Other Persons as we deem, in our sole discretion, necessary and appropriate to achieve the purposes of those Services, including by disclosing financial account data, for all purposes described in Section 5.
+Other persons If you are a customer of our CYBERCRIME VSR™ Services, you understand that you are directing us to make disclosures of your data as necessary to any Other Persons as we deem, in our sole discretion, necessary and appropriate to achieve the purposes of those Services, including by disclosing financial account data, for all purposes described in Section 5.